wloving77/dmtl4-MCS/src/introduction.md

 Any first course in DMT must cover propositional and predicate logic, set theory, and induction.
-This course delivers all of the logical and mathematical concepts covered in a traditional course but now as a body of knowledge entirely formalized in a precise, abstract, automated  mathematical languages and notations.
+This course delivers all of the logical and mathematical concepts covered in a traditional course but now as a body of knowledge entirely formalized in precise, abstract, automated mathematical languages and notations.
 It employs the higher-order logic and toolset of Lean 4.
 It has also been refined through multiple offerings to pare the required knowledge of Lean to a minimum to keep the focus on the DMT concepts being expressed.